Joint stochastic localization and applications: Joint stochastic localization

 \section{Joint stochastic localization}

-SL has been recognized as a novel sampling method to draw a sample from a target distribution.
+SL has been recognized as a novel sampling method to sample from a target distribution.
 A less-explored application of SL is the construction of couplings.
 The first SL-based coupling construction appeared in the stability analysis of the Brunn--Minkowski inequality \cite[Section 5]{eldan2013thin}.
 While that application was mainly intended to advance theory, it can be further developed into an algorithm to construct couplings between distributions.

 Conceptually, the SL scheme in \eqref{sl} can be extended to the setting of multiple distributions driven by the same Brownian motion.
-The control process $C_t$ is used to tune the correlation of these distributions during the time evolution.
-For instance, consider two probability measures $\mu$ and $\nu$, each associated with an SL scheme as follows:
+The control processes are used to tune the correlation of these distributions during the time evolution.
+For instance, consider two probability measures $\mu$ and $\nu$ on $\R^d$, each associated with an SL scheme as follows: